-Ecotricity are one of the only energy suppliers in the UK to generate a large portion (20%) of their own energy as opposed to sourcing it all from elsewhere.
-They invest heavily in their own wind farms and other infrastructure to power their customer’s homes.
+Ecotricity is one of the only energy suppliers in the UK to generate a large portion (20%) of its own energy as opposed to sourcing it all from elsewhere.
+It invests heavily in its own wind farms and other infrastructure to power its customer’s homes.

-They also proudly only use vegan energy-generating methods and so avoid sourcing any energy from biomass - generated from organic matter such as animal waste.
+Ecotricity also proudly uses only vegan energy-generating methods and so avoids sourcing any energy from biomass - generated from organic matter such as animal waste.

-Ecotricity supply 100% renewable energy made up of a mix of sources.
-Unlike most suppliers who source all of their energy from third-party generators, they actually generate around a fifth of their own supply through wind power and solar power across the UK, with the rest sourced from other energy generating companies.
+Ecotricity supplies 100% renewable energy made up of a mix of sources.
+Unlike most suppliers, who source all of their energy from third-party generators, Ecotricity actually generates around a fifth of its own supply through wind energy and solar energy across the UK, with the rest sourced from other energy generating companies.
 Whilst around 20% may not sound a lot, this is far more than other suppliers are doing to actually generate green energy themselves.

-Ecotricity are also investing heavily in new infrastructure to increase their energy contribution to the national grid even further.
-This certainly cannot be said of all green suppliers and really strengthens Ecotricity's claim of being 'Britain's greenest energy company'.
+Ecotricity is also investing heavily in new infrastructure to increase its energy contribution to the National Grid even further.
+This certainly cannot be said of all green suppliers and strengthens Ecotricity's claim of being 'Britain's greenest energy company'.

 To generate energy, Ecotricity own and operate 24 wind farms across the UK comprised of 74 wind turbines.
 This generates enough renewable electricity to power over 47,000 British homes per year.
 Plus they have four more wind farms in the works that could potentially power an additional 120,000 homes.

-The Ecotricity website also states that they are planning to further boost this percentage by investing in their own green ‘gas mills’, with two currently in the works in the South of England.
-These two gas mills would generate enough gas to power 7000 homes.
+The Ecotricity website also states that the company is planning to further boost this percentage by investing in their own green ‘gas mills’, with two currently in the works in the South of England.
+These two gas mills would generate enough gas to power 7,000 homes.
 Plus, unlike most green gas which comes from organic matter and animal waste, Ecotricity’s gas mills will generate gas from grass and no animal products whatsoever, making it 100% vegan.

 Ecotricity are also strongly against fracking in the UK as a way of generating gas.
 In fact they do more than oppose it and have established and invested in the ‘People Power Fund’ - an activist group set up to fight back against the government approval and use of fracking in Britain.